X Japan: Legacy and influence

 X Japan has also been named one of the first Japanese acts to achieve mainstream success while on an independent record label.
 In 1990, they won the "Grand Prix New Artist of the Year" award at the 4th annual Japan Gold Disc Awards.
 HMV Japan ranked the band number 40 on a 2003 list of the 100 most important Japanese pop acts, and in 2010 they came in third in a poll by Oricon on which Japanese bands people want around for future generations.
 In 2011, Consequence of Sound named X Japan one of their Top 15 Cult Acts.
 In April 2012, X Japan won the Revolver Golden Gods Award for "Best International Artist".
 They were awarded "Most Devoted Fans" in the 2012 Loudwire Music Awards on January 17, 2013, and won the poll again two years later on February 3, 2015.
 Later that year, they also won the website's Best Live Band Tournament in August, beating out Pearl Jam in the final round.
 LA Weekly ranked X Japan tenth on an October 2014 list of the 10 Best Prog Metal Bands.
 In March 2017, Loudwire named X Japan the Best Metal Band from Japan writing that "their high-octane power metal and exhilarating live show make them the pinnacle of heavy music in the 'Land of the Rising Sun'."

 However, X Japan has also made a mark outside of the music industry.
 In 1999, at the request of the Japanese government, Yoshiki composed and performed a classical song for Japan's Emperor Akihito at a celebration in honor of the tenth anniversary of his enthronement.
 Japan's former Prime Minister Junichiro Koizumi is a well-known fan of the band.
 His political party, the Liberal Democratic Party, even used X Japan's song "Forever Love" in several commercials in 2001.
 It was also reported that Koizumi was influential in getting the Hide Museum opened in Yokosuka in 2000.
+Tony Fernandes, Chief Executive Officer of the Malaysian low-cost carrier Air Asia, revealed on his Instagram page that Yoshiki inspired him to name the long-haul carrier Air Asia X after the band.

 Yoshiki stated he loved "the punkish elements" of the albums Iron Maiden and Killers by Iron Maiden.
 He also cited Sex Pistols, the Clash, GBH, and Chaos UK as favorite bands.